-Normally a 2:1 or equivalent degree.
-Open to students from a relevant discipline, for example science, engineering or mathematics.
+Applicants are usually required to have a 2.1 honours degree or above (or international equivalent) for the MSc, in a relevant discipline, for example science, engineering or mathematics.
 Other qualifications and/or extensive professional experience may also be accepted.

 Months of entry

 The course is designed for students who wish to develop the understanding and working knowledge of the principles and applications of a variety of surveying devices and techniques.

 Versions of this MSc have been running at the University of Nottingham, UK for almost 20 years.
 This course runs entirely at The University of Nottingham Ningbo China (UNNC), providing students with the ability to appreciate and apply state-of-the-art engineering surveying techniques within a practical context.
 It includes the principles underpinning surveying, such as reference systems and geodesy, as well as the techniques and equipment used in engineering surveying, photogrammetry and satellite positioning systems such as GPS.
 UNNC is located in an excellent GNSS coverage area, from which both BeidouI+II/Compass and QZSS satellites can be observed.

 In addition to the formal part of the course, we run practical classes that allow students to see and learn how to use and operate a very wide variety of state-of-the-art surveying equipment and software, including laser scanners, servo driven total stations, RTK and Network RTK GPS, digital and analogue photogrammetry, LiDAR, SAR and InSAR.